 - It doesn’t melt, making it so versatile for recipes

-- And it gives a meaty texture to otherwise plain salads or meals.
+- And it adds a meaty texture to otherwise plain salads or meals.

-Ok, now that we have a proper introduction to halloumi, let’s get into the fries part of these Halloumi fries.
+Ok, now that we have a proper introduction to halloumi down, let’s get into the fries part of these Halloumi fries.
 Or you can also call them Halloumi sticks.
-This recipe is basically inspired by traditional mozzarella sticks, but I decided to use halloumi cheese instead of mozzarella cheese, and I added some toasted sesame seeds on the outside for added crispy factor, and I guess, added Mediterranean factor.
+This recipe is basically inspired by traditional mozzarella sticks, but I decided to use halloumi cheese instead of mozzarella cheese.
+And I added some toasted sesame seeds on the outside for added crispy factor, and I guess, added Mediterranean factor.

-To make them, just set up an assembly line of flour, egg wash and panko bread crumbs with sesame seeds.
-Then bake in the oven until the halloumi fries are golden and crispy.
+To make the halloumi fries, just set up an assembly line of flour, egg wash and panko bread crumbs with sesame seeds.
+Then bake in the oven until the fries are golden and crispy.

 You can eat these halloumi fries alone, but I whipped up a quick homemade marinara sauce to go with it.

 I’m making a few other recipes with halloumi because it’s so widely available in stores now, and I don’t have to wait to visit the local Lebanese stores in Dearborn Michigan to buy it.
 One of my favorite halloumi recipes already on the blog is the Zaatar Spring Rolls which are stuffed with halloumi cheese.
 After you make these halloumi fries, head to that recipe and try the spring rolls…YUM!